Visual Arts

 Enquire about international pricing

-Bachelor of Visual Arts (Level 7) or equivalent bachelor's degree in a relevant discipline
+Bachelor of Visual Arts (Level 7) or equivalent undergraduate degree in a relevant discipline (portfolio required)

 Otago Polytechnic is known for high quality, hands on learning that leads to strong outcomes.
 With excellent student satisfaction, high graduate employment rates, and a commitment to sustainability, it’s a place where practical skills meet purpose.
 Their award winning programmes span design, fashion, creative arts, trades, health, and business, giving you real experience and real confidence for whatever comes next.